ElJeiForeal/LJPaper/README.md

 ljpaper -catalog
 ```

-inside the pygame display
+this should open up a pygame display.

-you should see a **textbox**.
+inside the pygame display you should see a **textbox**.

-simply type in the directory of the folder ur pictures are in** and press enter.
+**simply type in the directory of the folder ur pictures are in** and press enter.

 this should load all pictures inside the folder.